Dwight D. Eisenhower: Early life and education

-Eisenhower was born David Dwight Eisenhower in Denison, Texas, on October 14, 1890, the third of seven sons born to Ida Stover and David J. Eisenhower.
+Eisenhower was born David Dwight Eisenhower in Denison, Texas, on October 14, 1890, the third of seven sons born to Ida and David.
 His mother soon reversed his two forenames after his birth to avoid the confusion of having two Davids in the family.
-All of the boys were nicknamed "Ike", such as "Big Ike" (Edgar) and "Little Ike" (Eisenhower); the nickname was intended as an abbreviation of their last name.
-By World War II, only Eisenhower was still called "Ike".
+He was named Dwight after the evangelist Dwight L. Moody.
+All of the boys were nicknamed "Ike", such as "Big Ike" (Edgar) and "Little Ike" (Dwight); the nickname was intended as an abbreviation of their last name.
+By World War II, only Dwight was still called "Ike".

 In 1892, the family moved to Abilene, Kansas, which Eisenhower considered his hometown.
 As a child, he was involved in an accident that cost his younger brother Earl an eye, for which he was remorseful for the remainder of his life.
 Eisenhower developed a keen and enduring interest in exploring the outdoors.
-He learned about hunting and fishing, cooking, and card playing from an illiterate man named Bob Davis who camped on the Smoky Hill River.
-While his mother was against war, it was her collection of history books that first sparked Eisenhower's early and lasting interest in military history.
-He persisted in reading the books in her collection and became a voracious reader on the subject.
+He learned about hunting and fishing, cooking, and card playing from a man named Bob Davis who camped on the Smoky Hill River.
+While his mother was against war, it was her collection of history books that first sparked Eisenhower's interest in military history; he became a voracious reader on the subject.
 Other favorite subjects early in his education were arithmetic and spelling.

-His parents set aside specific times at breakfast and at dinner for daily family Bible reading.
+Eisenhower's parents set aside specific times at breakfast and at dinner for daily family Bible reading.
 Chores were regularly assigned and rotated among all the children, and misbehavior was met with unequivocal discipline, usually from David.
-His mother, previously a member (with David) of the River Brethren sect of the Mennonites, joined the International Bible Students Association, later known as Jehovah's Witnesses.
-The Eisenhower home served as the local meeting hall from 1896 to 1915, though Eisenhower never joined the International Bible Students.
+His mother, previously a member (with David) of the River Brethren (Brethren in Christ Church) sect of the Mennonites, joined the International Bible Students Association, later known as Jehovah's Witnesses.
+The Eisenhower home served as the local meeting hall from 1896 to 1915, though Dwight never joined.
 His later decision to attend West Point saddened his mother, who felt that warfare was "rather wicked", but she did not overrule his decision.
-While speaking of himself in 1948, Eisenhower said he was "one of the most deeply religious men I know" though unattached to any "sect or organization".
+Speaking of himself in 1948, Eisenhower said he was "one of the most deeply religious men I know" though unattached to any "sect or organization".
 He was baptized in the Presbyterian Church in 1953.

-Eisenhower attended Abilene High School and graduated with the class of 1909.
+Eisenhower attended Abilene High School and graduated in 1909.
 As a freshman, he injured his knee and developed a leg infection that extended into his groin, which his doctor diagnosed as life-threatening.
 The doctor insisted that the leg be amputated but Dwight refused to allow it, and surprisingly recovered, though he had to repeat his freshman year.
 He and brother Edgar both wanted to attend college, though they lacked the funds.
 They made a pact to take alternate years at college while the other worked to earn the tuitions.